Sam tries to call his daughter Sara, "This is Fisher... I mean dad."

-- During the Seoul mission in Chaos Theory, the player is required to call in an airstrike on a downed jet to prevent North Koreans getting some important data aboard it.
+At the very end of the Seoul mission, the player is required to call in an airstrike on the wreckage of a downed jet to prevent North Koreans getting some important data out of it.
 The player is then told to leave the pilots to die in the blast rather than make several incredibly risky trips past a tank and a few soldiers; saving them, however, prompts Sam to say some pretty heartwarming stuff:

-- Sam finally reuniting with his daughter in Conviction.
+Sam finally reuniting with his daughter.
 After all the crap he's been put through over the course of Double Agent and Conviction, seeing him hug his daughter brings a smile to your face.

-This little dialogue at the end of Conviction:
+This little dialogue at the end of the game:

 Victor Coste: He talked about learning who was really important to you, and why you always had to come back for them.
 He talked about family.
 And you know what the last thing he said to me was, just before he hung up?
 "Vic," he said, "Thanks for everything.
 I love you like a brother."
 Brother.
 That's family right?

 The various calls to Sarah.
 Optional, but they show that while he's gotten back into the espionage business and has taken a level of Jerk Ass due to Vic's injuries, Sam still tries his best to be a good father.

 Grim gets a major one.
 Near the climax of Blacklist, she calls out Sam on his Jerk Ass attitude to the team and basically tells him to show some more respect to them.
 This reduces the friction between the team members as Sam had already alienated Briggs and Charlie.